Basilan: Language

 Basilan is home to several ethnolinguistic groups that have their own native vernacular, the main ones being Chavacano, Tausug, Yakan, and Cebuano (Bisaya).
 Chavacano is the primary native tongue of the Christian inhabitants of the island and serves as the lingua franca of Basilan, with 80% of residents being able to speak and understand it.
 Basilan has the biggest concentration of Chavacano speakers in the Philippines outside of Zamboanga City.
-Tausug is also widely spoken, especially among the Muslim tribes, and is spoken and understood by approximately 70% of Basilan's population.
-Cebuano is a preferred third tongue among the Christian and even the Muslim tribes because of the mass influx of Cebuano settlers to Mindanao, especially among the Tausūg people since the Tausug language is a Visayan language like Cebuano and is spoken and understood by approximately 70% of Basilan's residents.
+Tausug is also widely spoken, especially among the Muslims, and is spoken and understood by approximately 70% of Basilan's population.
+Cebuano is a preferred third tongue among the Christian and even the Muslims because of the mass influx of Cebuano settlers to Mindanao, especially among the Tausūg people since the Tausug language is a Visayan language like Cebuano and is spoken and understood by approximately 70% of Basilan's residents.
 Yakan, the acknowledged native language of Basilan, is used primarily by Yakans, although it is spoken and understood by about 15%-20% of the non-Yakan residents.
 A lesser percentage can speak or understand Samal/Banguingui and Iranon, which are mostly confined to members of their respective ethnolinguistic groups.
+Many locals and barter traders can speak Sabah Malay.

 Tagalog and English are used for official business or government transactions.
 Hokkien Chinese is used by the immigrant Chinese community and their descendants.
 Arabic is mostly used in Muslim prayers and songs and seldom spoken as an everyday vernacular.